MQTTCool/auth-hook-example/README.md

-# MQTT.Cool - Authentication and Authorization Demo - HTML Client
+# MQTT.Cool - Authentication and Authorization Demo - Java Hook

 The **MQTT.Cool Authentication and Authorization Demo** is a simple example illustrating *authentication* and *authorization* mechanisms when an